 - Client retention.
 Ignoring current clients is like leaving money on the table.
 Remember, it requires less effort to keep a client than to continuously bring in new clients.
 Determine how your accounting services can better serve your existing clients.
 Improve your renewal process.
 Also, discover what upsells or cross sells they need.

 Know your strengths and use them.
 Know your weaknesses.
 Then practice to build your skill set.
 You need to be a hunter who knows how to nurture a relationship.
 And nurturers need to know how to shorten the sales cycle.

 Like learning any new skill you may feel awkward and clumsy at first.
 But with practice, you’ll turn yourself into a hunter-nurturer.

-If it’s uncomfortable then you ought to be doing it.
+If it’s uncomfortable, then you ought to be doing it.
 Follow these recommendations for your business to be successful, and grow while keeping your passion alive.
-Are you tired of doing work for free because you don’t know how to charge for it?
-Discover how to get paid what you are worth and attract clients who understand your value.
-Right NOW claim your FREE RESOURCE to create value based pricing.
+Do you avoid sales conversations?
+Discover how to enroll new clients who are happy to pay your fees.
+Right NOW claim your FREE RESOURCE to grow your bank account.